 Set your boundaries

-Coach John also suggests that if you want to study effectively and you live with family, friends, or roommates, be sure to “communicate your study needs to others, whether that be your partner or other family members, to help set expectations for yourself and others.”
+Success Coach John R. also suggests that if you want to study effectively and you live with family, friends, or roommates, be sure to “communicate your study needs to others, whether that be your partner or other family members, to help set expectations for yourself and others.”

 Part of this might mean asking loved ones to respect closed doors or quiet time in your designated study space.
 It may also require asking partners or children to take on certain chores or other responsibilities when you need to focus.